kyzh0/zephyr/README.md

 ## Introduction

 Zephyr is an interactive weather map aimed towards paraglider pilots in New Zealand, scraping real-time data from various stations across the country.
-The frontend is build on React, TypeScript, and Vite, while the backend is built with NodeJS, Express, and MongoDB.
+The frontend is built on React and Vite, while the backend is built with NodeJS, Express, and MongoDB.

 ## Features